 - Pollutant substances (cleaning products, inadequately maintained or dirty heating and cooling or humidification units, cigarette smoke, etc)

 So all this info – what does it mean?
 What do you do?
 How can you make sure you and your little ones aren’t breathing contaminated, illness-inducing air?

 Get Proactive On Air Filtration

-Have you ever been enraged and had to bite your tongue to keep from saying something regrettable ?
+Have you ever been livid and had to bite your tongue to keep from saying something regrettable ?
 That’s a filter.
-Have you ever used water from the refrigerator door and had your thirst immediately quenched?
-That’s due to a filter.
+Have you ever used water from the door of a refrigerator and had your thirst immediately quenched?
+That’s the filter.
 Filters keep toxicity in check and avoid miserable outcomes.
 You filter your words for amity, you filter your water for health, why shouldn’t you filter your air?

-Several hospitals use a high-efficiency air filtration system called HEPA (High Efficiency Particulate Air), which you can invest in for your home if you have someone living there with a low immune system or someone who’s highly susceptible to disease.
-Even if there are no respiratory issues in your home, you’ll be extremely surprised by the almost instant change from a standard air filter to a High Efficiency one.
+Many hospitals use a high-efficiency air filtration system called HEPA (High Efficiency Particulate Air), which you can invest in for your home if you have a family member with a low immune system or someone who’s highly susceptible to disease.
+Even if there are no respiratory issues in your family, you’ll be extremely surprised by the almost instant change from a basic air filter to a High Efficiency one.

-If you’re not interested in such a high-grade air filtration system, there are multiple other options to help keep your home’s air clean.
-From basic air cleaners to electronic air cleaners, see below to help determine which air filtration and purification system is right for your home.
+If you’re not interested in such a high-grade air filtration system, there are multiple other options to help clean your home’s air.
+From standard air cleaners to electronic air cleaners, see below to help determine which air filtration and purification system is right for you.

 Help Control Germs With Germicidal Systems